dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ## Internet

-- A stable connectivity to internet is required during installation.
+- A stable connectivity to internet is required during installation to download the software parcels from the public Cloudera repository.

 ---